DSACMS/npd_csviper/ReadMe.md

 # npd_csviper

 npd_csviper is a command-line tool that automates the process of analyzing CSV files and generating SQL scripts and Python programs to load the data into PostgreSQL databases.
 It is designed to allow AI tools to reliably accomplish this task without incurring substantial data pipeline debt.

 This is *not* a project that imports CSV files.
 It is a project that generates programs which import CSV files.

 ## Approach and Purpose

 Importing CSV files is a simple chore initially, but maintaining CSV imports over time is much more difficult.
 As CSV files envitably change, simple scripts continue to function, despite underlying data changes that should be accounted for.
 This project is designed to enable AI code-gen tools to successfully create CSV data imports, data expectations, documentation and post-processing in a manner convenient for human validation.

 When a CSV file is imported into the database, without attention to how the underlying data might have changed, this introduces a pernicous form of technical debt alled Data Pipeline Debt, which was a term coined by the [2018 version of an article](https://web.archive.org/web/20201027032456/https://greatexpectations.io/blog/down-with-pipeline-debt-introducing-great-expectations/) from the [Great Expectations](https://greatexpectations.io/) project.
 (The [later edition of the same article](https://greatexpectations.io/blog/down-with-pipeline-debt-introducing-great-expectations/) is worth reading too, but the first version articulates the problem more concisely).
 An interesting tidbit is that the Great Expectations project was founded by a team of Health IT developers, who were experiencing the same unreasonable data environment that we have here at CMS.

 A proper CSV import process does not create Data Pipeline Debt by:

 * For all features, tries to Fail safely.
 Rather than importing data that might be a problem or that does not pass expectations, the code will fail in a way that forces users to pay attention when a given CSV file changes underneath them.
 * Ensuring that data expectation tests are always designed and run alongside the data import and that those expectation tests:
 * Ensure that column lengths are not changing.
 This requires that columns are given +1 the data size they need to see if the underlying data ever fills the last character (it should not)
 * Addresses character set inconsistencies up-front
 * Seperates the parameters for data import from the execution of that data import so the import parameters can be modifies as a seperate code-based
-* Allows for AI tools to auto-generation of import code, based on CSV contents, but subsequent code generation should not trample any person-tweaked code.
+* Allows for AI tools to auto-generate import code, based on CSV contents, but subsequent code generation should not trample any person-tweaked code.
+* See [AI_Instructions/HowToDoANewImport.md](AI_Instructions/HowToDoANewImport.md) for instructions that can be given to your AI tool of choice to generate a new import from a csv file.
 * Supports importing to remote databases
 * Auto-creates database safe column names and maintains the mapping between the database safe column names and the database names.
 * Fails safely if the column names change.
-* Fails safely if the column names are added.
+* Fails safely if additional columns are added.
+* Fails safely if columns are removed
+* Fails safely if columns are re-ordered
-* Provides support for post-processing scripts and raw-sql
+* Provides support for post-processing python and sql scripts

 It supports PostgreSQL and is designed for scenarios where the database is hosted remotely while the CSV file resides on the local machine.

 ## Features

-- **CSV Analysis**: Automatically detects CSV format (delimiter, quote character) and analyzes column structure
+* **CSV Analysis**: Automatically detects CSV format (delimiter, quote character) and analyzes column structure
-- **Column Normalization**: Converts column names to SQL-safe identifiers with intelligent duplicate handling
+* **Column Normalization**: Converts column names to SQL-safe identifiers with intelligent duplicate handling
-- **Modular Design**: Four-phase approach allows for flexible workflow management
+* **Modular Design**: Four-phase approach allows for flexible workflow management
-- **Standalone Scripts**: Generates self-contained Python import scripts for easy deployment
+* **Standalone Scripts**: Generates self-contained Python import scripts for easy deployment
-- **Intelligent File Discovery**: Invoker system automatically finds and processes the latest matching data files
+* **Intelligent File Discovery**: Invoker system automatically finds and processes the latest matching data files
-- **Pattern-Based Matching**: Uses glob patterns to handle timestamped or versioned file naming conventions
+* **Pattern-Based Matching**: Uses glob patterns to handle timestamped or versioned file naming conventions
-- **Full Compilation Workflow**: Single command to process CSV files from analysis to ready-to-run import scripts
+* **Full Compilation Workflow**: Single command to process CSV files from analysis to ready-to-run import scripts

 ## Installation

 ### Prerequisites

-- Python 3.8 or higher
+* Python 3.8 or higher
-- `csvlint` command-line tool.
-See [Installation Instructions](https://github.com/Data-Liberation-Front/csvlint.rb).
-  - On macOS with Homebrew: `brew install ruby && gem install bundler csvlint`

 ### From Source (Development)